People learning in the library

 Route To Make Any Child An Active Learner

-Classroom teaching and learning has witnessed greater revolutionary changes than what it was seen just a decade ago.
+Classroom teaching and learning have witnessed greater revolutionary changes than what they were just a decade ago.
 A truly efficient teacher will barely resort to the prescribed course book(s) to teach from in the class.
-And with every school gearing up to be a ‘smart school’, adopting various strategies to incorporate Artificial Intelligence and Machine Learning to facilitate better 21st century pedagogical practices, one might wonder the role of the teacher in the classroom.
+And with every school gearing up to be a ‘smart school’, adopting various strategies to incorporate Artificial Intelligence and Machine Learning to facilitate better 21st-century pedagogical practices, one might wonder about the role of the teacher in the classroom.

 Well, our learners today don’t need to be explained what is what.
 What they look forward to knowing from us is ‘how’ something is the way it is.
-There is a spirit of inquiry and an urge to explore the practical knowhow of things.
-Creating a classroom environment which is conducive to learning demands substantial amount of talking, discussion and peer-engagement among the learners.
+There is a spirit of inquiry and an urge to explore the practical know-how of things.
+Creating a classroom environment that is conducive to learning demands a substantial amount of talking, discussion, and peer engagement among the learners.
 Learners are the best resources for every teacher.
-I would like to reiterate a tried and tested strategy which betters the learning process and makes it fun learning.
-As a teacher, one can get the assignments submitted by learners in the previous academic year typed out as they have been written (with all the errors) and design new worksheets for the current batch of learners.
-The task would ask learners not only to spot the errors but also to rectify it or redraft the assignment as per the assessment criteria or rubrics.
-This method would help them realize the type of mistakes they themselves tend to make, thereby, making them more alert henceforth.

 Debates and role-playing

-Moreover, the technique of making mind-maps, spider diagrams, fish-bone diagrams, flow charts and similar other illustrations to break down the concepts of the topic taught into simpler and easily understandable format enables learners to connect better with the content and subject matter.
-This is quite effective in incorporating differentiation learning.
-Use of colours to highlight specific aspects or even the use of mnemonics to help remember complex ideas and expressions should be taken up in one’s classroom to promote active learning.
+Moreover, techniques like making mind maps, spider diagrams, fishbone diagrams, flow charts, and other illustrations to break down the concepts taught into simpler formats enable learners to connect better with the content and subject matter.
+This is effective in incorporating differentiated learning.
+Use of colors to highlight specific aspects or mnemonics to help remember complex ideas and expressions should be incorporated in the classroom to promote active learning.

-Having said that, the central idea is to have a class of interactive learners where a lot of relevant and guided discussion takes place, adding new dimensions by going beyond what is confined within the realms of the text book.
-Each learner will have their own interpretations and perspectives to the same stimulus.
-A methodical teacher will monitor the flow of the discussions adequately and know how to create an interactive learning environment for the learners.
+The central idea is to have a class of interactive learners where a lot of relevant and guided discussions take place, adding new dimensions by going beyond what is confined within the realms of the textbook.
+Each learner will have their interpretations and perspectives of the same stimulus.
+A methodical teacher will monitor the flow of discussions adequately and know how to create an interactive learning environment for the learners.

 Mr. Abhinandan Bhattacharya